-The mission of United Way of Buffalo & Erie County is to bring people, organizations, and resources together to improve community well being.
-The annual Campaign is United Way's primary vehicle for raising funds, and offers the entire community an opportunity to contribute financial resources toward the achievement of United Way's mission.
+The Mission of the United Way of Buffalo & Erie County is to bring people, organizations, and resources together to create systemic community change.
+The annual campaign is United Way's primary vehicle for raising funds and offers the entire community an opportunity to contribute financial resources toward the achievement of United Way's mission.

-Below are United Way's donor policies and other important information.
-If you have any questions, please call (716) 887-2758 or e-mail customerservice @ uwbec.org.
+Below are United Way's donor policies along with other important information.

 Table of Contents (click on any heading to move to that section)

 There are several ways an individual or corporate donor can pay their pledge:

 2) Check - made payable to United Way of Buffalo & Erie County

 3) Credit Card - If using a paper pledge card, an invoice will be mailed to the donor's mailing address to secure this confidential information.
 Credit card payments are accepted online for those companies using our e-Pledge and via uwbec.org for those contributing outside a workplace campaign.